 “ABS has allowed us to accelerate genetic progress and now that we know we have the capability of getting a heifer calf out of our best cow and getting a beef animal out of our worst cow, we’ve began to implement genomics to further increase the genetic progress.
 The sky is the limit for how much we want to push in order to make a better cow.”Devin Helt

 Today, Helts are breeding their top cows to Sexcel® sexed genetics and the rest of the herd to Beef InFocus™.
 Not only has this approach provided a more consistent number of replacement heifers born each month, but it has also accelerated genetic progress.
 By focusing on creating replacements from the best cows, Helts are getting better cows faster.

 Beef on Dairy, but not as you know it.
 ABS Beef InFocus™, powered by NuEra Genetics™, delivers proven and reliable beef genetics for the dairy producer to maximize calf crop value while driving beef supply chain efficiency.
-Tailored Beef Genetics for Dairies Beef InFocus sires are specifically created for dairy cows to maximize dairy and […]Learn More
+Contact your ABS Representative to learn more!
+Tailored Beef Genetics for Dairies Beef InFocus sires are specifically created […]Learn More

 Sexcel® Sexed Genetics – Make your heifer replacement from your best cows.
 A unit of semen brings no real value to a dairy farmer unless it results in a cow pregnant with a female calf.
 A healthy heifer needs to be born and only then can genetic progress be seen.
 That’s where the value is […]Learn More

 The newest tool in the genetic services portfolio – the ABS genetic audit – perfectly complements GMS 2.0 to get the greatest return on your genetic investment.
 Similar to a report card, this annual audit provides an overview of your herd’s genetics.
 With this baseline, you can make future comparisons and see genetics in action […]Learn More